Building a Scalable Design System

 Defining a scalable foundation

-To scale effectively, I designed a token-based system abstracting visual values into semantic tokens for flexibility and governance.
+To scale effectively, I designed a token-based system that abstracted visual values into semantic layers.
+This gave us flexibility and governance.
+The hierarchy worked like this:

-This hierarchy allowed us to theme products, support dark mode, and maintain parity between Figma and code.
+This structure would allow us to theme products, support dark mode, and maintain parity between what designers built in Figma and what developers implemented in code.

 Comparison of design tokens and their code implementation.
 The first panel lists core, alias, and component tokens such as color-grey-300, color-border-default, and input-border-hover.
 The second panel shows corresponding CSS variable definitions using alias and component token mappings.